Top 13 Essential Drupal Modules to start with Drupal 7 & 8

 A frequently asked question from Drupal users is “Which Drupal modules do one should include on a website?”
 One can extend a simple & small site into a colossal with essential Drupal modules.
 So, to harness the true power of Drupal one can rely on some essential Drupal modules.
 And, you are at the right place as here you will get all that you need to build a fast, efficient and an amazing Drupal website!!

 Drupal is a popular platform due to its uniqueness and flexibility for creating amazing websites worldwide.
 And, to extend its functionality thousands of Drupal modules are there.
 Different Drupal modules will add different functionality to the site.
 For a new webmaster, it will be really tough to choose among different modules.
 Unnecessary modules will put a burden on site resources and make it slow.
 So, it is crucial to find that what are the only Drupal must-have modules.
 I have prepared a list of Drupal modules to add all the essential basic functionality to your site.
 It includes Drupal 8 modules as well as Drupal 7 modules.
 Here at Templatetoaster Drupal theme generator, I hope this list of Drupal modules will sort many of your big problems.
 So, check it out !!

 Drupal 8 Modules

 Drupal 8 is the latest fast and flexible open CMS that has the capability for better digital experiences.
 It provides many extensions to support its commitment.
-But here at TemplateToaster web design software, I have listed some of the Drupal 8 must-have modules.
+Even you can get free Drupal themes.
+Here at TemplateToaster web design software, I have listed some of the must have Drupal 8 modules.
 These are as follows

 The admin toolbar extension is a great replacement for the popular admin menu module in Drupal 8.
 It gives a drop-down menu to quickly access the sub-items in the toolbar.
 It proved to be a huge time saver for developers.
 So, it improves the user experience for the site developers and administrators.
 With 8,691 installs it is a top-ranked Drupal 8 module.
 This is probably the first Drupal 8 module to add to your site.